A resolution of singularities of Drinfeld compactification with an Iwahori structure: universally locally acyclicity of extension sheaves

 \subsection{Acknowledgments}

 The author thanks Dennis Gaitsgory for his guidance, and for helpful discussions that simplify the original construction.
 The author thanks Justin Campbell for his detailed explanation of his proof in \cite{[Camp]} and many helpful discussions.
-The construction of the Kontsevich compactification $\BS^w$ is inspired by his construction in \cite{[Camp]}.
-The author thanks Sergey Lysenko, Jonathan Wise, and Qile Chen for the helpful discussions contributed to the paper.
+The construction of the Kontsevich compactification $\BS^w$ is inspired by his construction in \cite{[Camp]}. {The author thanks the anonymous referee for pointing out errors in the former version and constructive comments, which make this paper more rigorous.} The author thanks Sergey Lysenko, Jonathan Wise, and Qile Chen for the helpful discussions contributed to the paper.